 Nominated cashiers' offices are located in the hospital or clinic that treated you.
 They'll assess your claim and make the payment directly to you.

 In some hospitals, the name of the office you need to go to may be different (for example, the General Office or the Patient Affairs Office).

 If you're not sure, ask reception or Patient Advice and Liaison Services (PALS) staff where you should go.

 Some hospitals and clinics do not have cashier facilities.
-In this case, you can complete an HC5(T) claim travel charges (PDF, 110kb) and post it to the address stated on the form.
+In this case, you can complete an HC5(T) travel refund form and post it to the address stated on the form.